agateau/yokadi/README.markdown

     1 |this is a very secret task, don't tell anyone !|0  |N|6m      |
     yokadi>

 Note: when you encrypt a task or note title, the description will be also encrypted.

 ## Tasks range and magic __ keyword

-t_apply is a very function but sometimes you have to use it on numerous tasks.
+t_apply is a very powerful function but sometimes you have to use it on numerous tasks.
 First, you can use task range like this:

     yokadi> t_apply 1-3 t_urgency 10
     Executing: t_urgency 1 10